leolsson/highscore-service/README.md

 # highscore-service
-A rest service for managing i high-score list
+A rest service for managing a high-score list